Your ‘Spleen Fat Buster‘ is the core process that, when overwhelmed, allows fat to collect, but then, when back in balance, clears it out.

 Our blood, in Western medicine, contains almost everything needed to keep us healthy.
-It feeds and repairs all our tissues, it bears a considerable part of our immune system, carries enzymes and glandular secretions to wake us up, get us ready for battle, make us feel interested in sex and so on.
+It feeds and repairs all our tissues and it bears a considerable part of our immune system.
+It also carries enzymes and glandular secretions to wake us up, get us ready for battle, make us feel interested in sex and so on.

 That’s not what the Spleen on its own does: for that the food-essence has to go through several further stages.

-Since we're talking about acupuncture for weight loss here, let us stick with the Spleen's digestion of food function, rather than its wider applications.
+Since we’re talking about acupuncture for weight loss here, let us stick with the Spleen’s digestion of food function.

 The Spleen, with the Stomach, transforms food into food-essence.

-One way these waste products can build up is in 'dampness': a tired, heavy, sore, stiff feeling either all over or in specific joints and muscles.
+One way these waste products can build up is in ‘dampness‘.
+This gives a tired, heavy, sore, stiff feeling either all over or in specific joints and muscles.

 That’s when you get bags of fluid building up, abdominal distension, belching, epigastric pain, loose stools, puffy joints, puffy eyes, puffy face, oedema, and eventually this can turn, in effect, to surplus flesh: fat.
 (To be strictly correct, that’s not what actually happens but that’s what it looks like.
 And of course, you feel very unfit.)